-Access resources from APA Divisions about emerging issues of interest to both planners and the public: Aging and Livable Communities, the Changing Face of America, Airports in the Region, Food Systems, and more.
+Access resources from APA Divisions about emerging issues of interest to both planners and the public: Aging and Livable Communities, the Changing Face of America, and Smart Cities and Sustainability.

 APA Divisions Initiatives bring focus to both the breadth and depth of planning challenges in local communities and neighborhoods throughout the nation.
 Divisions are rich in knowledge resources and expertise and can help guide fundamental transformative planning rooted in the unique needs of place to communities that are livable for all.